A Woman of No Importance at the Vaudeville Theatre

 An earnest young American woman, a louche English lord, and an innocent young chap join a house party of fin de siècle fools and grotesques.

-Eve Best (A Moon for the Misbegotten, Hedda Gabler, Love In Idleness, Nurse Jackie) will star as Mrs Arbuthnot, Eleanor Bron as Lady Pontefract, and William Gaunt as the Venerable Archdeacon Daubeny.
-Further casting to be announced.
+Eve Best (A Moon for the Misbegotten, Hedda Gabler, Love In Idleness, Nurse Jackie) will star as Mrs Arbuthnot, Anne Reid (Last Tango in Halifax) as Lady Hunstanton, Eleanor Bron as Lady Pontefract, and William Gaunt as the Venerable Archdeacon Daubeny.

 Written by Oscar Wilde, directed by Dominic Dromgoole with design by Jonathan Fensom and lighting by Ben Ormerod.